Z80-Retro/2068-Z80-TMS9118/README.md

+# DO NOT BUILD!!!
+This version is flawed!

 A composite video board for a [2063-Z80](https://github.com/johnwinans/2063-Z80) board.

 * A youtube playlist discussing this project and how to build your own can be found in